 A: WREB does not have any restrictions regarding previously used typodonts.
 However, you are encouraged to carefully check the gingiva for lacerations or tears, and the teeth and preps for scarring.
 Be sure to replace any damaged gingiva or teeth prior to the examination to avoid incurring any trauma penalties at Check-Out grading.
 See Typodont Criteria in the WREB Restorative Candidate Guide.

 Q: Our clinic is currently using a bonding adhesive/primer so that the instruments do not stick to the composite material.
 Is it acceptable to use a bond/primer adhesive when placing composites?

 A: Bonding adhesive/primer may be used for placement of the composite material during the Restorative Exam but must not cover the surface of the finished restoration.

-A: Know the dental anatomy of the teeth you are submitting; practice your restorations on a typodont.
+A: Know the dental anatomy; practice your restorations on a typodont.
 Read and re-read the WREB Restorative Candidate Guide as accurate interpretation of the prescribed criteria is your responsibility.